Chris enjoys writing about a variety of topics including science, health, and fitness.

 14. Mozzarella Cheese, Low Fat

 The first cheese on this list is a crowd favorite.
-Mozzarella cheese tastes great and is good on a multitude of things including a variety of Italian dishes.
-Mozzarella is common which makes it relatively inexpensive, however, it's not as protein dense as other cheeses.
+Mozzarella cheese tastes great and is good on a multitude of foods, including a variety of Italian dishes.
+Mozzarella is common, which makes it relatively inexpensive; however, it's not as protein-dense as other cheeses.
 You will get about 7 grams of protein for every 1 oz portion of mozzarella cheese that you eat.
 I looked around at my local grocery store and was able to find a large 2 lb bag of mozzarella cheese for about $10.09 or about $0.32 per ounce.
 At this price, it will cost you $4.32 to get 100 grams of protein.

 13. Pork Tenderloin

 Depending on your source, pork tenderloin can get pretty pricey.
 Nonetheless, I was able to find several good deals of lean pork tenderloin at a price of about $3.99 per pound.
 This is more expensive than chicken and provides about six grams of protein per 1-ounce serving.
 In either case, pork is a great addition to your protein regimen, provided that it is lean and acquired cheaply.
 If you can score a deal on pork tenderloin, then you can expect to pay about $4.29 for every 100 grams of protein that you ingest.

 Another protein-rich cheese and number 12 on this list is the popular parmesan cheese.
 This cheese is hard and full flavor as well as protein.
 A 1-ounce serving of Parmesan cheese can have as much as 10 grams of protein in it.
 Parmesan comes in a little bit pricier than other cheeses, like Swiss cheese, as a 6 oz bag of it will cost you at least $2.49.
 This means that for every 100 grams of protein that you get from parmesan cheese, you'll need to spend about $4.08.